kitanovicd/Bridge/README.md

 # Introduction

-This repository contains BridgeToken and BridgePool smart contracts.
+This repository contains *BridgeToken* and *BridgePool* smart contracts.
 Both smart contract should be deployed to Ethereum and Binance chains.
 This repository also contains script that should be executed by BRIDGE entity with node.

 ## BridgeToken

-Simple ERC20 token that is mintable and burnable only by BridgePool contract.
+Simple *ERC20* token that is mintable and burnable only by *BridgePool* contract.
 Initial supply is minted when smart contract is deployed.
-After initial BridgePool contract should maintain the same supply of token by burning bridged amount on origin chain.
+After initial *BridgePool* contract should maintain the same supply of token by burning bridged amount on origin chain.

 ## BridgePool

-Smart contract responsible for monitoring bridging procedure of BridgeToken.
-When user wants to bridge token from one chain to another BridgePool should transfer BridgeToken from caller's address to his own.After taken supply is minted on destination chain BridgePool should burn preveously taken assets.
+Smart contract responsible for monitoring bridging procedure of *BridgeToken*.
+When user wants to bridge token from one chain to another *BridgePool* should transfer *BridgeToken* from caller's address to his own.
+After taken supply is minted on destination chain *BridgePool* should burn preveously taken assets.

 To install dependencies run:
 <br>